wuxuerong2/stockapp/README.md

 For Back End Part:
   - How to manage and setup mutiple process or instance to run spider to make it more effective
   - How to build up a high performance cash for spider data (How to manage what data should be cache in memory and what should cache in DB)
+ - How to collect user related info and train up our stock recommand model.